 Dessert options at Pampa Brazilian Steakhouse.

-Then another disappointment came in the desserts.
-Again, I believe this is because of the unlimited dessert offerings at Fogo (that is included in the dinner price).
-Dessert at Pampa?
-Not included in the all-you-can-eat dinner price.
+Dessert also is not included in the all-you-can-eat dinner price at Pampa.
 Still we wanted to go full circle so we ordered the Papaya & Cassis Liqueur which is fresh papaya blended with French Vanilla Ice Cream topped with dijon creme de cassis liqueur. ($12)

 Papaya & Cassis Liqueur at Pampa Brazilian Steakhouse.

 It was very pretty and tasted fantastic – and I’m usually not a dessert fan so that is saying something!

 Mike and I at Pampa Brazilian Steakhouse.